Credit Union of Texas: 2023 Home Equity Review

 There are also requirements for your home.
-For starters, it must be in Texas, not be zoned as agricultural and be your primary residence.
-That includes houses, condos, townhomes and duplexes.
-The lender does not offer home equity products on mobile or manufactured homes.
+For starters, it must be in Texas, your primary residence and not zoned as agricultural.
+This can include single-family houses, condos, townhomes and duplexes.
+The lender doesn’t offer home equity products on mobile or manufactured homes.

 How to get started

-If you have any questions along the way, you can call a lending specialist at (972) 301-1989 from Monday through Friday from 9 a.m. to 6 p.m. and Saturdays from 10 a.m. to 2 p.m.
+If you have any questions, you can call a loan officer at 972-263-9497 Monday through Friday, 9 a.m. to 6 p.m.
+CT, and Saturdays, 10 a.m. to 2 p.m.
 CT.
-You can also send a message through the contact page on the credit union’s website and get an email or a phone call in return.
+The credit union’s website also has a live chat feature and contact page.

 Credit Union of Texas customer ratings and reviews